 The biggest thing lacking in the restaurant industry is intimacy between the restaurateur and the patron.
 There is often a sense that one should arrive, eat, pay the bill and leave.
 It is as if there is a wall built between those serving the food and those receiving it.
 This division is completely broken down at the Italian restaurant Gemelli in Bryanston.

 Don’t expect to see pizza on their menu.
-Though the restaurant’s heart lies in homely, hearty Italian cuisine, co-owner and head chef, Paulo Santo has made a point of experimenting with different influences and cultures in the kitchen.
+The restaurant’s heart lies in homely, hearty Italian cuisine.
+However, co-owner and head chef, Paulo Santo has made a point of experimenting with different influences and cultures in the kitchen.
 A perfect example of that would be Paulo’s Asian Duck Salad which consists of smoked duck, chilli condiment, baby spinach, pickled fennel, pineapple Salsa, soy fluid, radish and candied Macadamia nuts.
 This dish should be paired with a Creation Pinot Noir 2014.
 A recommendation I whole-heartily applaud.

 By Shawn Greyling

 - Don't Miss Quiz Night At Tiger's Milk In Bryanston!

 - Entertainment In Bryanston

 - The Bryanston Organic & Natural Market Reopens On Thursdays and Saturdays!

 - Get Into Shape With FitBlock's Full-Body Workouts

 A lot of places claim to be authentic Italian but their menus say otherwise.
 Step inside Gemelli in Bryanston and taste real Italy with a twist.
 If you are looking for a place where everybody knows your name and where you’re more than just a table number, then check this out.